tengge1/ShadowEditor/README.md

 1. Fix the bug that creates a new mongo connection when request.
 2. Check VR in the status bar to enable VR.
 3. Set scene transform.
+4. How to popup a window when click an object: https://gitee.com/tengge1/ShadowEditor/issues/I3APGI

 ## v0.5.10 has Released